mmann1123/YM_TZ_crop_classifier/writeup/writeup.md

 (keep this ->) The land cover classes included in the analysis were rice, maize, cassava, sunflower, sorghum, urban, forest, shrub, tidal, cotton, water, and millet.
 Classes excluded due to irrelevance or insufficient data included 'Don't know', 'Other (specify later)', 'water body', 'large building', and several others which were either ambiguous or represented a negligible fraction of the data.

+Additional training data was collected utilizing high resolution imagery from Google Earth.
+This data was used to supplement the crowdsourced data and improve the model's ability to distinguish between crops and more common land cover types like forests, urban areas, and water.

 ### Satellite Imagery

 Satellite imagery was obtained from the Sentinel-2 satellite constellation, which provides high-resolution multispectral data at 10-meter spatial resolution.
 The imagery was acquired over the study area during the growing season, capturing the spectral characteristics of different crop types.
 The Sentinel-2 data were pre-processed to remove noise and atmospheric effects, ensuring that the spectral information was accurate and reliable for classification purposes.